ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

 1. Inside the workflow you'll see a list of jobs on the left.
 Click on the Java job to view the logging output and review any errors to determine if there's a build failure.

-2. The build failure appears to be caused by a JDK version mismatch.
+2. The `autobuild` compilation failure appears to be caused by a JDK version mismatch.
 Our project targets JDK version 15.
 How can we check the Java version that the GitHub hosted runner is using?
 Does the logging output provide any helpful information?

     <details>
     <summary>Solution</summary>

     - GitHub saves workflow files in the `.github/workflows` directory of your repository.
-You can add a command to the workflow that returns the Java version.
+You can add a command to the existing `codeql-analysis.yml` workflow to output the Java version.
+Add this anywhere before the step that is failing to help in your debugging:

     ```yaml
     - run: |